What is the Corruption Perceptions Index?

 Was there any change in the target groups polled for the CPI this year?

-There are changes this year, which should serve as a warning not to overstate year-on-year comparisons.
-This year we used 15 polls from nine institutions compared with 14 polls from seven institutions in 2001.
-The robustness of the CPI findings is enhanced by the fact that residents' viewpoints were found to correlate well with those of expatriates.
+The robustness of the CPI findings is enhanced by the fact that residents' viewpoints are found to correlate well with those of expatriates.
 In the past, expatriates surveyed were often western businesspeople.
 The viewpoint of less developed countries seemed underrepresented.
 This has changed.
 On behalf of Transparency International, Gallup International surveyed respondents from emerging market economies, asking them to assess the performance of public servants in industrial countries.
-The results from this survey correlate well with other sources, indicating that the CPI gathers perceptions that are invariant to cultural preconditions and represent a global perspective.
+A related approach was carried out by Information International.
+The results from these surveys correlate well with other sources, indicating that the CPI gathers perceptions that are invariant to cultural preconditions and represent a global perspective.

 What are the criteria in determining which surveys are used?

-TI seeks excellent data for the CPI and, to qualify, the data has to be well documented, and it has to be sufficient to permit a judgement on its reliability.
-TI strives to ensure that the sources used are of the highest quality, that the survey work is performed with complete integrity and that the methodologies used to analyse findings are first class.
-TI is confident that these criteria apply to the CPI.
-A more detailed description of the underlying methodology has been written for the 2002 index and is available at www.gwdg.de/~uwvw/2002_CPI_FD.pdf.
+TI seeks excellent data for the CPI and, to qualify, the data has to be well documented, and it has to be sufficient to permit a judgment on its reliability.
+TI strives to ensure that the sources used are of the highest quality, that the survey work is performed with complete integrity and that the methodologies used to analyse findings are first-class.
+A more detailed description of the underlying methodology has been written for the 2003 index and is available at http://www.transparency.org/cpi/index.html#cpi or at http://www.gwdg.de/~uwvw.
 The methodology used is reviewed by a Steering Committee consisting of leading international experts in the fields of corruption, econometrics and statistics.
 Members of the Steering Committee make suggestions for improving the CPI, but the management of TI takes the final decisions on the methodology used.
-Consequently, neither the CPI methodology nor its presentation modality ought to be interpreted as necessarily constituting endorsement by the Steering Committee or its individual members.

 Is the country score a reliable measure of a country's perceived level of corruption?